robertclariso/robertclariso.github.io/html/en/research.md

 - [EMFtoSCP](https://github.com/SOM-Research/EMFtoCSP): An evolution of UMLtoCSP for the analysis of class diagrams in EMF format.
 - [FeatureX](https://github.com/5Quintessential/FeatureX): A tool for the extraction of feature models of a software product line from a set of textual requirements.
 FeatureX is implemented in Python and uses the [Natural Language Toolkit (NLTK)](https://www.nltk.org/) for the analysis of natural language text.
+- [OCL#](https://github.com/SOM-Research/OCLsharp): Toolkit (parser, type-checker and evaluator) for OCL#, a reformulation of the Object Constraint Language (OCL).
+OCL# aims to solve some of the shortcomings with the semantics of OCL.
+It provides several primitives that can be used to implement the rest of operations and iterators in OCL.
+- [Impromptu](https://github.com/SOM-Research/Impromptu): A model-driven engineering tool for prompt engineering.

 ---